bihealth/bih-cluster/bih-cluster/docs/slurm/job-scripts.md

 These lines are interpreted by `sbatch` in the same way as command line arguments.
 That is, when later submitting the script with `sbatch my-job.sh` you can either have the parameter to the `sbatch` call or in the file.

+!!! note "Multi-Node Allocation in Slurm"

+    Classically, jobs on HPC systems are written in a way that they can run on multiple nodes at once, using the network to communicate.
+    Slurm comes from this world and when allocating more than one CPU/core, it might allocate them on different nodes.
+    Please use `--nodes=1` to force Slurm to allocate them on a single node.

 **Creating the Script**

 ```bash